Reflec Beat: Arcade

 The initial release of Reflec Beat was location tested in April and June 2010, with the final release first appearing in arcades in Japan in November 2010, followed by expansion to other countries in Asia in 2011.

 In 2011, Reflec Beat Limelight was released, which featured several new songs and refinements to the gameplay.

 There was also a change in the grade system.
 In the system where the score was changed according to the winning and losing and the score at the end after finishing all the games in the early works, the lyme lights reflect the grades of the pure ones only when playing each song.
 The notation was also changed from D to S1 in green lime 0 to red lime 12.
 The color of Grade Lime is green - orange - blue - red in order, and the closer to red lime 12, the better.

 The biggest change is the change of the top note, the top note is not available, and the normal is the top note in 2-top format as in Reflective, and the top note is randomly displayed in both sides of the top note.
 The top note has been changed to a three-tier format with three left, center, and right positions, and the top note has been fixed as far as the top note to prevent a certain difficulty from rising.
 By fixing the position of the top note, we can create more and more diverse chords.

-Beginning July 14, 2011, The game will be beatmaniaIIDX 18 Resort Anthem and Reflec beat.
-BeatmaniaIIDX 19 Lincle was released on September 15, 2011.
-BeatmaniaIIDX 19 Lincle will be on the event and Reflec beat LimeLight will be available on November 16, 2011 with Reflec Beat LimeLight.
+On July 14, 2011, the Lincle LINK event began, featuring the games Beatmania IIDX 18 Resort Anthem and Reflec Beat.
+Upon completing certain objectives, songs from one game were unlocked in the other.
+In Part Five, the finale of the event, Beatmania IIDX 19 Lincle and Reflec Beat limelight were linked.

 Reflec Beat Colette was released in late 2012, and featured a season motif, with the seasons changing from Winter, to Spring, to Summer, to Autumn throughout 2013.
 A final "All Seasons" update was later released.

 Reflec Beat Groovin'!! was first released in 2014, with an expansion, Groovin'!!
 Upper, coming months later.
 These games introduced Vertical Objects, "Special" difficulty mode and song courses.

 Reflec Beat Volzza was released in 2015 and introduced Slide Objects.
 An expansion, Volzza 2, was released in 2016.

 Reflec Beat: The Reflesia of Eternity debuted in arcades in December 2016.
 The theme is RPG.
 The game was completely overhauled, removing almost every existing song from the song list and recharting the remaining songs.
 Special difficulty mode was replaced by White Hard, and old songs will return to the game on a regular basis as part of online updates.

 Systematically, batching speed, big bang and switch objects were added, and slide objects added in voyeur were deleted.
 Also, since the previous program is not used as it is, the existing data is incompatible and the contents are being renewed to the replicate specification.